ubeydemavus/tii-assignment/README.md

 A short description of DISK from the paper:
 > DISK (DIScrete Keypoints) is a novel method for local feature matching that addresses the challenges of learning in an end-to-end fashion by using Reinforcement Learning (RL) principles.
 It optimizes for a high number of correct feature matches while maintaining a simple, probabilistic model that ensures good convergence for reliable training.
 DISK allows for dense yet discriminative feature extraction, challenging traditional assumptions about keypoint quality, and achieves state-of-the-art performance on three public benchmarks.

-Experiiments performed five times, each time 5000 samples are used.
+Experiments performed five times, each time 5000 samples are used.

     Extractor: DISK
     Metrics Across All Experiments Across All Patches: